MicrosoftDocs/bingmaps-docs/BingMaps/articles/understanding-scale-and-resolution.md

 ---
 title: "Understanding Scale and Resolution | Microsoft Docs"
-description: Learn how Bing map determines the exact scale or resolution of a particular image. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
+description: Learn how Bing map determines the exact scale or resolution of a particular image including the use of Mercator Projection and its implications. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""